briansunter/graph/site/content/pages/AI Learning Resources.md

 tags:
 - ai
 - programming
-description: Best resources for machine learning
+description: Best resources for studying machine learning
 coverimage: /assets/1071614177.01._SCLZZZZZZZ_SX500_1670647404075_0.jpg
+showtoc: true
+tocopen: true
 title: AI Learning Resources
-lastMod: 2022-12-16
+lastMod: 2022-12-19
 ---
+<style>.toc ul ul { display:none;}</style>

 # Overview

-I'm very eager to get into Artificial Intelligence (AI), but with so much to learn, I'm not sure where to start.
+I'm very eager to start studying AI, but with so much to learn, I'm not sure where to start.
 Do I need a lot of math?
 What kind?
 Which areas should I focus on?
 How can I make sense of all the topics?
 What tools should I use?
 Additionally, how is the field developing, and what direction is it headed in?

 I'm a software engineer with some math under my belt, and my goal is to gain a thorough understanding of AI so I can apply it to my work.
 I'm particularly interested in generative AI, natural language processing, and building intelligent agents.
 I also want to gain the necessary math skills to have a strong understanding of the fundamentals, but I don't want to too bogged down in some of the advanced mathematical details.

-To help me on this journey, I've collected and summarized the best courses and books to help me get started on the right foot
+To help me on this journey, I've collected and summarized the best courses and books to help me get started on the right foot.
+I included the topics covered by each resource, so the list got pretty long, but it gives me a better idea of what to prioritize and how things fit together.

-I plan to study some of the following AI learning resources and this site will be a record of my successes and failures.
-I hope you'll join me on this journey as I learn more about this ever-evolving field.
+These materials are roughly in order I plan to study them, though some of the materials at the end are pretty advanced.
+I want to start by getting a practical overview, then go deep on the math and fundamentals.

+I plan on starting with some of the most popular courses, like Andrew Ng's Deeplearning.ai courses and the fast.ai courses.

+Next, I plan to take a few other high quality courses like the 3blue1brown math YouTube courses, the HuggingFace course, and Andrej Karpathy's Neural Network courses.

+Then I plan to study a variety of O'Reilly books focused on practical topics.

+Finally, I plan to study more in depth materials, such as a Berkeley AI course, some math textbooks, and some of the famous AI textbooks.

 ![Screenshot 2022-12-13 at 9.27.53 PM.png](/assets/Screenshot_2022-12-13_at_9.27.53_PM_1671002890776_0.png)